gitops-examples/what-the-diff/manual-edit/README.md

 ## Thoughts

-* Simplistically I always thought that `kubectl diff` compares to `last-applied-configuration` annotation when using client-side diff and when using server-side it should compares to live object.
+* Simplistically I always thought that `kubectl diff` compares to `last-applied-configuration` annotation when using client-side diff and when using server-side it compares to live object.
 However testing seems to indicate it's not that simple, why doesn't it hold up for adding a field to the ConfigMap?
 * I suspect the `paused` field might be a special case given the imperativeness of it, question on Kubernetes slack #kubernetes-users